BaleshSrle/TransportPerishableGoods/README.md

 # Transport of Perishable Goods

-Creating a web application based on what I have studied at University of East Sarajevo - Faculty of Transport and Traffic Engineering.
+Creating a web application based on what I have studied at University of East Sarajevo - Faculty of Transport and Traffic Engineering in Doboj.

 ## Utilisation